Laws // Lois

 Whereas this Act will preserve the ideals, democracy, rights, and freedoms of Aqurio-Catopalians;

-And whereas it is necessary not only to define those fundamental rights and freedoms but also the legislative and executive authorities:
+And whereas it is necessary to define not only those fundamental rights and freedoms, but also the legislative and executive authorities:

 PART I — PRELIMINARY